assembl/assembl/assembl/static/js/lib/README.txt

-This folder is meant to libraries that are not in bower or we created.
+This folder is meant to libraries that are not in bower or node, or that we created ourselves but didn't yet spinoff.

-Please, once you add a library, check to see if it is already in bower. `bower search <library_name>`
+Please, before you add a library, check to see if it isn't already available from note or bower